originphp/website/source/docs/utility/folder.md

 ---
 # Folder

-The folder utility helps you work with folders on your filesystem.
+The folder utility helps you work with folders on your file system.

 To use the Folder utility add the following to the top of your file.